-As a matter of routine, Standard Healthcare Services, Inc. College of Nursing surveys graduates in the Practical Nursing Program and LPN to RN Transition Program regarding place of employment, job title, date of hire, and continuing educational activities, approximately six months after they graduate.
+As a matter of routine, Standard College surveys graduates in the Practical Nursing Program and LPN to RN Transition Program to obtain information regarding place of employment, job title, date of hire, and continuing educational activities, approximately six months after they graduate.
 The survey contains an attestation clause.
 The graduate signs the complete formed, attesting that the information provided in the form is accurate and correct.
-Information in the survey is reviewed by administrative staff and imputed into ABHES Placement Back-Up Form.
+Information in the survey is reviewed by administrative staff and inputted into the ABHES Placement Back-Up Form.